vranystepan/container-basics/pt2/00_single_pod.md

     kubectl edit pod app
     ```

+    > Once again, you can edit any resource you want.
+But you should not do it
+    > in the production environment.
+Try to rather keep the truth in the
+    > git repository.
+Always.

 8. yeah, it does not work!

-9. so just delete it, we don't need it
+9. so just delete it, we don't need it anymore.

     ```bash
     kubectl delete pod app